-Reduce your app uninstalls with this simple content marketing tricked which based on a survey.
+Reduce your app uninstalls with this simple content marketing trick, which is based on a small survey.
 This survey was specifically focused on Productivity apps and why do people uninstall these apps within the next 15 to 30 minutes of installation.

 The results show that 50% of the participants uninstall the app because of limited access to full features.

 Almost, every Productivity app provides free but limited access to the app.
 The idea behind is to allow users to access free features, enable them to solve some of their challenges, and when they are satisfied they will buy your paid features as well.
 At some point, you might also need to give incentives to the user like discount offers, or the first 15 days off to the premium features.

 Content Marketing for Productivity Apps (SaaS Apps)

 But the problem is when you run the advertisement campaign, you are mostly promoting your premium features, to which the customers respond by downloading your app.

 But when they install the application, they realize “Oh, I am not allowed the full access”.

 Number One: “how” to harness the limited features to solve their problems

 Number Two: If I purchase the full features, “what extra will I get other than solving my problem?”